linjing-lab/linjing-lab/README.md

 <h1 align="center"> <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, I'm LinJing </h1>

-I'm a Chinese undergraduate student of *Information and Computing Science* at [Wuhan University of Technology], where I individually developed a [library] that support a variety of stable and efficient algorithms in researching optimization.
+I'm a Chinese undergraduate student of *Information and Computing Science* at [Wuhan University of Technology], where I individually developed a [package] that support a variety of stable and efficient algorithms in researching optimization.
 I write articles with my own in-depth experience on involved technical topics, such as [Pattern Recognition], [Design and Analysis of Algorithms], etc. I have been exploring the latest technologies in the related parts of *artificial intelligence*, and may establish a community dedicated to designing softwares and books in a groundbreaking way.
 I'm fond of deep thinking and being alone, which is of intangible help to enhancing my ability of coding and analysis.
-I will continue to use softwares to create a better society.
+What I yearn for is that more basic or advanced softwares are born to build an optimized world.

  > **Life consists not in holding good cards but in playing those you hold well.**